limbernie/limbernie.github.io/_posts/2019-10-26-safe-htb-walkthrough.md

 ## Privilege Escalation

-During enumeration of `user`\'s account, I noticed the presence of a KeyPass database and five image files in the home directory as well.
+During enumeration of `user`\'s account, I noticed the presence of a KeePass database and five image files in the home directory as well.

 <a class="image-popup">
 ![8924871a.png](/assets/images/posts/safe-htb-walkthrough/8924871a.png)